holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_abstraction_magic/lesson_plan.md

 ### Setup

+- Venn diagrams on pieces of paper
-- Large poster board sized paper
+- Catesian planes on pieces of paper
-- Markers
+- Pencils

 ### Actual Lesson